| Written by Mark Buzinkay

 • The forklift The most basic piece of intermodal equipment but can handle only loaded 20-foot containers.

 • The holstler truck: Moves containers loaded on chassis within terminals.
-A chassis is a trailer designed to carry a container securely with twist locks, allowing for road transportation outside the terminal.
+A chassis is a trailer designed to securely carry a container with twist locks, allowing road transportation outside the terminal.

 • The straddle carrier: A flexible vehicle that can be used for all intermodal operations, such as loading/loading railcars and trucks and stacking containers up to three in height.
 Straddle carriers are often used to move containers from piers to stacks.